TochiEbere/ML_Kafka/Part_2/README.md

 The folder contains the following:

 The folder contains the following:
-1. uitls.py - Contains utility functions such as command line arguments
-2. stream_event.py - Contains a parent class *StreamRequest* and 2 child classes *KafkaStream and GooglePubsub*. with the following methods:
+1. event_stream.py - Contains a parent class *StreamRequest* and 2 child classes *KafkaStream and GooglePubsub*. with the following methods:
     i. *produce*: A method that starts a producer instance
     ii. *consume*: A method that starts a consumer instance
     iii. *data_encoder*: A data serializer